-Online education and training provided through pre-recorded presentations and learning modules.
+Online education and training provided through pre-recorded presentations and interactive learning modules.

 In this month's "Hot Topic," Megan Hoenig, M.S., M.P.H., CGC, a licensed and certified genetic counselor with the Division of Laboratory Genetics and Genomics at Mayo Clinic Laboratories, describes the principles and benefits of Familial Variant Targeted Testing (FMTT).